Bay Pines VA Healthcare System

 - Access and visitation restrictions to the Community Living Center are still currently in place until further notice.

 - We have a limited visitor policy in place that impacts people who accompany patients to the appointment.
-If a caregiver must drive you to the medical center or clinic, they may not be permitted to be with you in the appointment unless medically required.
+If a caregiver must drive you to the medical center or clinic, he or she may not be permitted to be with you in the appointment unless medically required.
 Please talk to your healthcare provider or screener when entering the facility to determine whether or not the visitor will be able to accompany you to your appointment.

 - If you are undergoing a medical procedure or a patient in our Dental Clinic, you will be tested for COVID-19 prior to surgery.
 Veterans admitted to residential units (Community Living Centers or inpatient Mental Health programs) will also be tested prior to admission.

 - Visitations are prohibited in inpatient and all other residential areas; exceptions may be made in compassionate cases.